studgate/maloney-affordable/wp-content/plugins/maloney-listings/USER_GUIDE.md

 - Regional addresses (like "Fenway" or "Jamaica Plain") will place the marker in the wrong location
 - The map needs a specific street address to show the correct location

+**If geocoding fails:**
+- Update the address to be complete and accurate
+- Go to **Listings → Geocode Addresses** to batch geocode after updating addresses
+- See [Geocoding Issues](#geocoding-issues---address-updates-required) in Troubleshooting section

 ### Geocoding is Automatic

 - ✅ Addresses are automatically geocoded when you save a listing